amp4rd/amp4rd.github.io/README.md

 # AMP4RD - Assessing Molecular Pathogenicity for Rare Diseases

-This reository contains all the information about the Rare Disease Service Bundle 1.
+This repository contains all the information about the Rare Disease Service Bundle 1.

 For more information about this servide bundle please contact: